MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/convert-mbr-partition-to-gpt.md

     └─sdd1            part ext4                 2T  0 /appext4
     ```

-7. Unmount the filesystem that was mounted automaically and repair it:
+7. Unmount the file system that was mounted automatically and repair it:

     ```bash
     sudo umount /appext4